National Bank Of Fujairah PJSC (NBF) Augments Its Capital Composition With The Conversion Of The Additional Tier 1 Capital Securities Into Share Capit...

 National Bank Of Fujairah PJSC (NBF) Augments Its Capital Composition With The Conversion Of The Additional Tier 1 Capital Securities Into Share Capital

-(MENAFN- Mid-East Info) Following the approval of the General Assembly Meeting (“GAM”) held on 26 June 2024 and the Regulatory Authorities, NBF has successfully completed its conversion of the Additional Tier 1 capital securities (“AT1 capital”), amounting to USD ($) 275 million (AED 1.01 billion) at a ratio of AED 2.85:1, today into ordinary paid-up share capital as part of strengthening of its capital structure enabling its business and operational strategy.
+(MENAFN- Dubai PR Network) 31 December 2024: Following the approval of the General Assembly Meeting (“GAM”) held on 26 June 2024 and the Regulatory Authorities, NBF has successfully completed its conversion of the Additional Tier 1 capital securities (“AT1 capital”), amounting to USD ($) 275 million (AED 1.01 billion) at a ratio of AED 2.85:1, today into ordinary paid-up share capital as part of strengthening of its capital structure enabling its business and operational strategy.

 “The Board believes in ongoing investment in NBF brand to capitalize market opportunities for future growth while preserving the bank's capital strength.
 This conversion of AT1 capital into ordinary paid-up share capital augmented NBF's common equity tier 1 capital base in line with growth prospects and regulations.
 In the year ahead, NBF will continue to strengthen its operating platform, enhance value creation, tap new business opportunities and support the overall development of the UAE economy.”